3D-Consistent Multi-View Editing by Correspondence Guidance

 Multi-view Consistent Editing

 Image editing methods applied independently to multi-view images often produce inconsistent edits across views.
-Our method improves multi-view consistency by guiding the diffusion process to generate edited images with improved consistency.
+Our method improves multi-view consistency, and can be easily be combined with different 2D Editing methods. .

 We show that our method gives edited images with improved multi-view consistency compared to other state-of-the-art 3D editing methods (EditSplat and DGE).